Jun 29 – Jul 12, 2020 | London, England

 3 Ways to Get Wimbledon Tickets

 You can queue up in line starting at around 4 am on the day you'd like to attend.
-Most people will only get grounds passes, but a lucky few will score Court 2, or Court 1 tickets, and an even rarer few will score a few Center Court tickets
+Most people who queue up will only get grounds passes, but a lucky few will score Court 2, a small handful will get Court 1 tickets, and an even rarer few will land Center Court tickets

 Enter the official Wimbledon lottery ballot.
 To enter the ballot go to the official Wimbledon website and enter.
 If you are successful you'll be notified by post in February and provided with a pin number to log onto the site and pay for your tickets.
 (Many say you have a better chance of winning the real lottery).